No-bake Rich Chocolate mint bars

 10. Drizzle the reserved mint chocolate over top of the icing.

-11. Return to the refrigerator to chill.
+11. Return to the refrigerator to chill until the chocolate is set.

 12. Slice into squares and serve!